Coffee is a dreamy way to spend time. It’s ever-changing, intelligent, sensory. It’s all about relationships. And it’s fun!

 Both Mudhouse Coffee Roasters and Thanksgiving Coffee Company are featured in Roast Magazine’s November/December 2016 issue, available online at www.roastmagazine.com.

 We want to personally thank all of you for this recognition.
-We wouldn’t be here without the plethora of ideas, lessons, customers, coffee and roaster friends, our farmers and producers and our hard working beautiful beautiful staff.
+We are dedicated to serving the best quality coffee around, but we wouldn’t be here without the plethora of ideas, lessons, customers, coffee and roaster friends, our farmers and producers and our hard working beautiful beautiful staff.
 And of course this gorgeous thing we call coffee.
 Indeed, coffee is fun.

 Lynelle & John